 We knew it was important that while we were helping you save, we also needed to ensure your savings grew at a decent rate.
 And in our opinion, interest rates on easy access, low risk savings products have not been ‘decent’ for a very long while.
-We had to create something new.
-This is where our 5% p.a. fixed interest bonds come in.
+We knew something new was needed.
+This is where Dozens Savings Plc’s listed 5% p.a.
+Fixed Interest Bonds come in.
 These 12 month bonds are designed to give anyone with £100 access to the kind of interest rates normally reserved for people with large chunks of money or high risk appetite.
 In early 2022, we closed the bond programme to allow us to work on some exciting new plans including a new 1% product that will allow us to bring returns to more people.
 More info here.

 We also have our thematic investment portfolios, which make long term investment and managed risk understandable and accessible.

 These are just the first of many financial solutions we have in the pipeline to help you grow financially.